 CFS FirstChoice and Custom Solutions platforms performed well with net flows increasing 3% on the prior half.
-Custom Solutions reached a milestone \$10 billion in FUA during the half.
-While the last quarter saw increased equity net flows, demand for lower-risk deposit products remained strong, growing 13% over the last half.
+Custom Solutions reached a milestone \$10 billion in Funds under Administration during the half.
+While the last quarter saw increased equity net flows, demand for lower-risk deposit products remained strong, growing 13% over the last six months.

-Wealth Management has now sourced over \$20 billion in bank deposit funding for the Group as at 31 December 2012.
+Wealth Management has now sourced over \$20 billion in bank deposit funding for the Group.

-Insurance income was \$368 million, a 13% increase on the prior balf
+Insurance income was \$368 million, a 13% increase on the prior half